brekk/mad-notes/notes/Modules/Function.md

 ### ifElse

 A function which takes a predicate and two transformation functions.
-It is helpful for control flow in [[Pipe Composition|pipe composition]].
+It is helpful for control flow in [[Functions - Pipe Composition|pipe composition]].

 ```mad
 import { ifElse, equals } from "Function"